 You can track the yield curve through the St. Louis Fed, which has the best economic data around.
 Once the line below goes below the dark horizontal line, we have inversion.

-2) Long Bond Yields Are Not Spiking With Surging Energy Prices
+2) Long Bond Yields Spiking With Surging Energy Prices

 Energy prices are surging due to the war in Ukraine.
 Given Russia is one big gas station, levying economic sanctions will hurt the global supply of oil and gas.

 In a surging inflationary environment, longer-duration Treasury bonds would normally increase as bonds sell off.
-However, the 10-year Treasury bond yield actually declined and can’t seem to get past 2%.
-The reason is that the fear of a recession is greater than the fear of higher inflation.
+And that's exactly what's happening!
+The 10-year bond yield is at 4.8%, a 17-year high.

 Investors would rather own safety and lose in real terms, rather than invest in risk assets and lose in nominal and real terms.
 In other words, wouldn't you rather still earn a nominal 1.8% return and a negative 5.7% real return in a Treasury bond versus losing a nominal 20% in the stock market and a negative 27.5%+ real negative return?